-The balances of capital surplus was as follows:
+The balances of capital surplus were as follows:

-December 31, December 31, 2019
+December 31, 2021 December 31, 2020

-Share capital \$ 2020 257,367 257,367
+Share capital \$ 257,367 257,367

-Employee share options Ψ 29,654 29,654
+Employee share options 29,654 29,654

-Zimproyee share options \$ 287,021 287,021
+\$ 287,021 287,021

 According to the R.O.C.
 Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.
 According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring capital surplus in excess of par value should not exceed 10% of the total common stock outstanding.